diagridio/diagrid-dapr-injector-helm-sample/README.md

 ### Subscriber Service (`samples/sub/main.go`)

 The subscriber service:

 - Subscribes to the `pubsub` topic
 - Processes incoming messages
-- Stores each message in the Redis state store using the message ID as the key
+- Stores each message in the Redis `statestore` using the message ID as the key
 - Logs all processing activities

 ```go